 (b) any representative of the European Commission acting for the purposes of the Horizontal Regulation, the Commission Implementing Regulation and the Commission Delegated Regulation.

+(4A) Paragraph 4(b) applies only for matters relating to Direct Payments in a claim year prior to 2020.

 (5)If an authorised person enters any unoccupied premises he shall leave them as effectively secured against unauthorised entry as he found them.

 (6) An authorised person who enters any land under a power under other legislation may exercise any of the powers specified in this regulation for the purposes of enforcing these Regulations.